 – Loop : 17 miles / 500 ft gain

 Easier+.
 This is a ride suitable for an advanced beginner.
-It has little elevation gain, but has about 6 miles of single-track that is mostly smooth and rolling with a few roots and some sand.
+It has little elevation gain, but it does have about 6 miles of single-track … mostly smooth and rolling with a few roots and a bit of sand.

 Big River boat launch.
 Just east of the intersection of the Deschutes River and South Century Drive.

 Brown = gravel / dirt road / double-track / single-track

 For help with GPS files, the RideWithGPs mapping app and to learn how to download our routes for free, see the “Using Our Rides” page.